KdogDevs/shift2stream-website/README.md

 A GitHub Actions workflow is set up for automatic releases when a push is made to the `main` branch.
 The workflow generates release notes using `softprops/action-gh-release@v1`.
 The workflow is defined in `.github/workflows/release.yml`.

+#### Tag Creation Step

+The automatic release workflow now includes a step to create a tag before running the release step.
+This ensures that a tag is always available for the GitHub Releases action.
+The tag is created based on the current date and time.

 ### Branch Syncing

 A GitHub Actions workflow is set up to sync the `dev` branch with the `main` branch.
 This ensures that all changes are staged in the `dev` branch before being merged into the `main` branch.
 The workflow is defined in `.github/workflows/sync-dev-main.yml`.